endless-sky/endless-sky-wiki/CreatingMissions.md

     distance [[<min>] <max>]
 ```

-This specifies a filter for choosing what system the NPC starts out in.
+This specifies a location filter for choosing what system the NPC starts out in.
 The "system", "government", "near", and "distance" filters operate the same way they do in the descriptions in the previous section, and can be used instead of naming a particular system.
 For example, you could have the NPC start out in any Pirate system, or within two jumps of the current system.
+The other location filter options are also available, including `not` and `neighbor`.

 ```html
 dialog <text>